genius-harry/Neural-Chat/README.md

 - **DeepSeek**: DeepSeek AI's LLM
 - **Claude**: Anthropic's AI assistant

+Neural-Chat currently supports the following models:

+- GPT-4o (OpenAI)
+- Gemini 2.0 Flash (Google)
+- Grok (xAI)
+- DeepSeek
+- Claude (Anthropic)

+Each model participates in the discussion and provides contributions based on the configured length and other parameters.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## API Keys

+To use Neural-Chat, you'll need to provide API keys for the models you want to include in the discussion.
+These should be configured in `api_keys.py`.